Spinal Decompression Surgery

 Laminectomy & Laminotomy

 Lamina are the bony arches of the spinal canal.
-A laminotomy is done to remove a section of lamina.
-A laminectomy is performed to remove entire lamina.
-Both of these procedures result in a larger spinal canal and thus less pressure on the surrounding nerves.
+A laminotomy is done to remove a section of the lamina.
+A laminectomy is performed to remove the entire lamina.
+Both of these procedures result in a larger spinal canal and, thus, less pressure on the surrounding nerves.

 Osteophyte Removal